juzuluag/testmicsvc/README.md

 ## CI

-As part of these steps, a simple `CI` [dotnet.yml](https://github.com/juzuluag/testmicsvc/blob/main/.github/workflows/dotnet.yml) file illustrates how to build the project and also how to push for the generated file as an artifact
+As part of these steps, a simple `CI` [dotnet.yml](https://github.com/juzuluag/testmicsvc/blob/main/.github/workflows/dotnet.yml) file illustrates how to build the project and also how to push for the generated file as an artifact.
 The image below shows how the artifact would be located after CI runs.
 ![artifact](./images/artifact.png)

+## Summary

 After all these points, avoiding to **manually** creating the api spec is the ideal case, eliminating to enter into an error prune scenario where the service and the consumer can be out-of-sync pretty easily.